daviddugle/01-HTML-CSS-Git-Code-Refactor/README.md

 *fixed the navigation link to SEO by adding an appropriate id under conent *created a "business" class for the navigation landing points so that it could be shared with all three and cut CSS input.
-*created an "advantage" class for the aside so that it could improve css
+*created an "advantage" class for the aside so that it could improve css *went back in and added some html comments

 CSS Repair
 *remove two of the h3 lines and roll them all under one h3